flamedfury/flamed.nz/content/posts/covid-19-lockdown-its-happening.md

 ---

 **Alert Level**: Three

-## Covid-19: State Of Emergency declared in New Zealand

 [New Zealand is now in a State of National Emergency, after 50 new cases of the Covid-19 coronavirus were confirmed today, brining the total to 205](https://www.rnz.co.nz/news/national/412561/covid-19-state-of-emergency-declared-in-new-zealand)